 Remove them from the refrigerator and lightly coat each custard with an even layer of the sugar, about 1 tablespoon each.
 Use a small blow torch to brown the sugar to create a crust.
 Simply turn it on medium-high and evenly go around until all the sugar has caramelized to a pretty golden brown.
 Don't worry if some areas are darker than others.
-(If you don't have a torch, place the custards on a baking sheet, and adjust a rack so it's directly under the flame.
-Broil them just until the sugar is goldnen, about 1 minute.
+(If you don't have a torch, you can use the broiler.
+Place the custards on a baking sheet, and adjust a rack so it's directly under the flame.
+Broil them just until the sugar is golden, about 1 minute.)

 If you would like to make coconut Crème Brûlée without the pandan, simply omit the pandan.
 Easy! 🙂